 He’s been influenced by writers such as William Gibson, Charles Stross, Cory Doctorow, and Walter Jon Williams.

 William Hertling was born in Brooklyn, New York.
 He grew up a digital native in the early days of bulletin board systems.
-His first experiences with net culture occurred when he wired seven phone lines into the back of his Apple //e to build an online chat system.
+His first experience with net culture occurred when he wired seven phone lines into the back of his Apple //e to build an online chat system.
 He currently resides in Portland, Oregon.